HomeOnMars/projektoOmnijo/OmniCentro.md

 > Technical Specifications

 > [!CAUTION]
-> Information here is gathered from the internet for gameplay purposes,
+> Information collected/generated here is intended for gameplay purposes,
-> ***so not much effort has been spent on ensuring its accuracy***.
+> *so not much effort has been spent on ensuring its accuracy*.
 > Some maybe incorrect or outdated.
 > Some are just chosen arbitrarily.
+> Standards here may also be updated without notices.
 > ***Use at your own risk.***

 - ***Normoj*** | Standards